Contents

 9.4 Assessment

 The registered medical practitioner is required to attend the place of safety for the purpose of examining the person and the AMHP must interview the person as soon as is reasonably practicable to do so.
 However, there may be occasions where the registered medical practitioner is aware that it is necessary or appropriate to delay the assessment process (for example, alcohol or drug intoxication).
 This assessment should be undertaken as soon as possible from the start time of detention.
-Good practice recommends that face-to-face contact with the AMHP and the registered medical practitioner should start within 3 hours where clinically appropriate.
+Good practice recommends that face-to-face contact with the AMHP and the registered medical practitioner should start within 3 hours when clinically appropriate.
 Where a delay is unavoidable communication should be maintained to advise of the earliest available time for attendance, and the reasons for that delay recorded.

 It is preferable for the examination by the registered medical practitioner and the interview by the AMHP to be co-ordinated so that they are performed at the same time.
 Where this is not possible, the registered medical practitioner may examine and the AMHP may interview the person separately.

-If the registered medical practitioner sees the person first and concludes that they have a mental disorder but that admission to hospital is unnecessary, or the person agrees to informal admission, the person must still be interviewed by an AMHP (MHA Code of Practice 2015 16.51).
+If the registered medical practitioner sees the person first and concludes that they have a mental disorder, but that admission to hospital is unnecessary, or the person agrees to informal admission, the person must still be interviewed by an AMHP (MHA Code of Practice 2015 16.51).

 If the detained person is assessed by the registered medical practitioner as not suffering from a mental disorder as defined by the MHA 1983 then the section 136 power expires and they must be discharged by the registered medical practitioner, even if not seen by an AMHP (MHA Code of Practice 2015 16.50).